R3Conclave/conclave-core-sdk/docs/docs/index.md

    `testImplementation` dependency to enable mock testing.
 And finally the plugin will make sure any enclave resource files in `src/main/resources` are automatically added.
 Previously resource files had to be specified manually.

+1. :jigsaw: **New feature!** We have made it easier than ever to start a conclave project using our new tool, [Conclave Init](conclave-init.md).

 1. :jigsaw: **New feature!** We've added a `conclave-web-host` component that allows you to interact with enclaves using REST API.
    With `conclave-web-host` the user code is limited to `enclave` and `client`, the `host` is being taken care of by Conclave SDK.